 Paul Luning, MD, MPH

-Chief Medical Officer, Paul Luning, MD, has been at PCC since 1995 when he completed the West Suburban Medical Center Family Medicine Residency program.
-Prior to this, he attended medical school at the University of Chicago – Pritzker School of Medicine.
-After three years with PCC, he went on to complete PCC’s Fellowship in Community Medicine.
-He has been instrumental in the development and implementation of many programs at PCC such as the Performance Improvement Program and PCC’s clinical program at Interfaith House, a local shelter for homeless individuals recovering from illness.
-He has received numerous honors and awards including the Distinguished Service Award from the American Academy of Family Physicians and Illinois Academy of Family Physicians; Teacher of the Year from the West Suburban Family Medicine Residency Program (2003, 2007, 2012); and George O'Neill Leadership Award from the Illinois Primary Health Care Association.
+Chief Medical Officer, Paul Luning, MD, MPH has spent his entire career at PCC.
+He obtained his undergraduate degree from Yale University, his medical degree from the University of Chicago – Pritzker School of Medicine, and a Master of Public Health from the University of Illinois at Chicago.
+He joined PCC in 1995 after graduating from West Suburban Medical Center's Family Medicine Residency Program.
+He later completed PCC’s Fellowship in Community Medicine.
+Dr. Luning was promoted to Chief Medical Officer in 2007.
+He has been instrumental in the development and implementation of many programs at PCC, such as the Performance Improvement Program and PCC’s clinical program at The Boulevard, a local shelter for homeless individuals recovering from illness.
+He has received numerous honors and awards including the Distinguished Service Award from the American Academy of Family Physicians and Illinois Academy of Family Physicians, Teacher of the Year from the West Suburban Family Medicine Residency Program (2003, 2007, 2012), and George O'Neill Leadership Award from the Illinois Primary Health Care Association.